The Eight Types And Four Waves Of Feminism.

 The conflict between radical feminism and postmodern feminism is currently the most acute and politically explosive.
 It is the theoretical core of what is commonly called the TERF debate, though the substance is not primarily about trans identity but about whether "woman" is a coherent material category or a discursive construction.
 Radical feminism's entire political architecture rests on women as a sex class, a group defined by biological reproductive capacity and subjected to patriarchal domination on that basis.
 If "woman" is a fluid performative category, the subject of radical feminist politics dissolves.
 Postmodern feminism holds that the insistence on biological sex as the ground of feminist politics is itself a regulatory norm that excludes and harms gender-nonconforming people and trans women.
 Radical feminism holds that dissolving the category in this way makes it impossible to name or organize against the material reality of women's oppression.
 These positions are not compatible and neither side has found a resolution, because the disagreement is foundational, not incidental.

 Black feminism's relationship to the mainstream is not a theoretical disagreement in the same sense.
 It is a political indictment with a 150-year evidentiary record.
 The documented history of white feminist leaders making explicitly racist arguments, of second wave organizations ignoring or tokenizing women of color, of the mainstream movement repeatedly centering white middle-class concerns as universal feminist concerns, is not contested.
-The theoretical contribution of intersectionality is now widely cited in fourth wave feminism, often without adequate acknowledgment of its roots in Black feminist organizing, which is its own form of appropriation.
+The theoretical contribution of intersectionality is now widely cited in fourth wave feminism, often without adequate acknowledgment of its roots in Black feminist organizing, which is its own form of appropriation: taking the analytical framework produced by those the movement excluded while continuing to center the same voices it always has.

 Ecofeminism's primary internal conflict with other strands is between its spiritualist and materialist variants.
 The spiritualist version, which asserts a substantive connection between women's nature and the natural world, draws the same essentialism charge that cultural feminism receives.
 Marxist feminists reject the naturalization of gender as ideologically retrograde regardless of whether it is deployed negatively or positively.
-The materialist ecofeminist variant has genuine theoretical overlap with ML analysis of capital's metabolic relationship to the natural world and to reproductive labor, but it remains a minority current.
+The materialist ecofeminist variant has genuine theoretical overlap with ML analysis of capital's metabolic relationship to the natural world and to reproductive labor, but it remains a minority current that has not yet fully developed the synthesis its insights demand.

 THE DIVIDE IN THREE VOICES